 Article Translations: (Spanish)

-A common cause of diarrhea is viral gastroenteritis (often called the "stomach flu," it also can cause nausea and vomiting).
-Many different viruses can cause viral gastroenteritis, which can pass through a household, school, or day-care center quickly because it's highly infectious.
-Although the symptoms usually last just a few days, affected kids (especially infants) who are unable to get adequate fluid intake can become dehydrated.
+Viral gastroenteritis (often called the "stomach flu") is a common cause of diarrhea and, often, nausea and vomiting.
+It can spread through a household, school, or childcare center quickly.
+The symptoms usually last just a few days, but kids (especially babies) who can't get enough fluids can become dehydrated.

 Bacteria and Parasites

-Diarrheal infections are a normal part of childhood for many kids, but diarrhea can be a symptom of a number of non-infectious diseases and conditions, especially when it lasts several weeks or longer.
-It can indicate food allergies, lactose intolerance, or diseases of the gastrointestinal tract, such as celiac disease and inflammatory bowel disease.
+Sometimes, diarrhea can be due to a non-infectious disease or condition, especially if it lasts several weeks or longer.
+In those cases, it could be a sign of a food allergy, lactose intolerance, or diseases of the gastrointestinal tract, such as celiac disease and inflammatory bowel disease.

 - loss of appetite